cschellenberger/mscopilot-agent-documentation/BPMN-2.0-Coaching-Guide.md

 ### What Makes a BPMN 2.0 Diagram Compliant?

-To create **compliant** BPMN 2.0 diagrams, adhere to these requirements:
+The OMG BPMN 2.0 specification defines strict rules for compliant diagrams.
+Understanding these rules ensures your diagrams are portable, executable, and professionally acceptable.

 #### 1. Structural Rules